secureCodeBox/secureCodeBox/docs/user-guide/README.md

 You can check out a more detailed API documentation in the Swagger Docs of the secureCodeBox Engine.
 The Swagger Docs come together with the secureCodeBox Engine.
 You can access it at `<<Engine_Address>>/swagger-ui.html`.
 If you dont have one running yet you can look at the staticly exported version of it here: [Static API Docs](../developer-guide/api-doc.md)

+#### Meta Fields and How to use them

+MetaFields can be used to tag security tests with custom data relevant for you.
+We have encountered some data values which we found paticulary usefull and standardized their format to be used in multiple places.
+The list and formats can be found [here](./metafields/README.md).

+MetaFields can currently only be set via the rest api.
+See the swagger docs for how to set them.

 ### In Depth Scan Examples

 The following links contain completes examples and explanations how to set up and start scans against demo application.